-As an avid fan of skating (and vintage garb), I couldn’t resist featuring a short film with the enticing title America’s Newest Sport.
-Since the short was made for Hobbie (a skateboard manufacturing company) and its team, America’s Newest Sport could be regarded as an infomercial, but that doesn’t lessen its value – especially for anyone interested in the history of skateboarding.
+As an avid fan of skating (and vintage garb), I couldn’t resist featuring a short film with America’s Newest Sport enticing title.
+Of course, since the short was made for Hobbie (a skateboard manufacturing company) and its team, America’s Newest Sport could be regarded as an infomercial, but that doesn’t lessen its value – especially for anyone interested in the history of skateboarding.
 And, while all the information is available today on Wikipedia, seeing it on video is much more stimulating.

-The 11 minute short film features audio commentary on several state-of-the-art maneuvers performed by a group of young boys.
+The 11-minute short film features audio commentary on several state-of-the-art maneuvers performed by a group of young boys.
 The commentary is both informative and funny, which provides for the film’s fun factor.
-Slow motion and a variety of camera-angles are not what you typically expect from a 60s film, but they are all present.
+Slow-motion and various camera angles are not what you typically expect from a 60s film, but they are all present.
 As fun trivia, two of the kids starring in the film are Steve and Davey Hilton, of the Hilton Hotel chain, uncles to Paris Hilton.

 But you better watch it yourself: